PRIDE-Archive/pridepy/README.md

 - **iProX** fetches the dataset's ProteomeXchange XML from `http://download.iprox.org/<accession>/PX_<accession>.xml`, then downloads each referenced file from the same host over anonymous HTTP (with `Range` support for resume). iProX also exposes Aspera (`faspe://`) with username/password for very large bulk transfers; `pridepy` uses the public HTTP endpoint so no iProX credentials are required.

-`download-all-public-raw-files` retrieves the files stored under the dataset's `raw/` collection.
-These direct downloads support resume (REST for FTP, byte-Range for HTTP/HTTPS), per-file retries, and parallel workers (`-w` up to 3).
-FTP transfers are additionally checked against the server-reported size after each download.
+`download-all-public-raw-files` retrieves the files stored under the dataset's `raw/` collection, saving them under `output_folder` with the dataset's sub-directory layout preserved (so identically-named files in different collections don't overwrite each other).
+These direct downloads support resume (REST for FTP, byte-Range for HTTP), per-file retries, parallel workers (`-w` up to 3), and post-transfer size verification against the server-reported size.

 You can also request a specific collection from these repositories through the same category interface: